manila/zulip-api-rust-client/README.md

 # Zulip API Client Library Rust Crate

 This repo contains the code for an unofficial, third-party Zulip API client library crate written in the Rust programming language.
-This library maps Zulip API endpoints into a set of modules that can be used in a Rust project
+This library maps Zulip API endpoints into a set of modules that can be used in a Rust project.

 ## Installing